CGodinho/pdsnd_github/README.md

 README.md - this file.

 ### Credits
 Based on suggestions from Audicity.
+A basic framework has been provided as an example.